 5.6.1.2.
 Additional provisions for RCP

 5.6.1.2.1.
 The parking manoeuvre shall be initiated by the driver but controlled by the system.
-A direct influence on steering angle, value of acceleration and deceleration via the remote control device or by the motion of the driver shall not be possible.
+A direct influence on steering angle, value of acceleration and deceleration via the remote control device or by the movement of the driver shall not be possible.

 “5.6.1.2.2.
-Either a continuous actuation of the remote control device by the driver or alternatively (for systems based on detection of driver position and motion) a continuous motion of the driver in the same longitudinal direction, is required during the parking manoeuvre.”
+Either a continuous actuation of the remote control device by the driver or alternatively (for systems based on detection of driver position and movement) a continuous movement of the driver in the same longitudinal direction, is required during the parking manoeuvre.”

 Paragraph 5.6.1.2.3, amend to read: